Nibras42/Airline-Operations-Analytics-Platform/README.md

-# Airline Route Intelligence Platform
+# Airline Operations Analytics Platform

+Date: 26th Jan, 2026
+This project was cleared by the course staff (R. Acuna) for public release on 5/22/2026.

+Keywords: Airline operations, Route demand, Aircraft utilization

 A data engineering and analytics platform for processing, warehousing, querying, and predicting U.S. domestic airline route utilization using BTS T-100 Domestic Segment data.